-SEX 2017 2018 2019 RACE 2017 2018 2019
+SEX 2018 2019 2020 RACE 2018 2019 2020

-Female 45 45 37 White 62 64 58
+Female 45 37 50 White 64 58 57

-Male 62 52 63 Black 44 30 33
+Male 52 63 51 Black 30 33 38

-Asian 0 1 1
+Asian 1 1 0

-Multi-Racial 1 2 8
+Multi-Racial 2 8 6

-107 97 100 107 97 100
+97 100 101 97 100 101

-Seventy-two percent of the infant sleep-related deaths were determined to have been suffocation deaths by the child forensic pathologists and county panels.
+Sixty-five percent of the infant sleep-related deaths were determined to have been suffocation deaths by the child forensic pathologists and county panels.

-Fifty-one (51 percent) of all sleep-related infant deaths were known to have occurred while the infant was sleeping in an adult bed.
-In 45 of these deaths, the infant was sharing a sleep surface with an adult or other child.
-In the other six deaths, the child became tangled in or face down into pillows or thick comforters.
+Fifty-one (50 percent) of all sleep-related infant deaths were known to have occurred while the infant was sleeping in an adult bed.
+In 48 of these deaths, the infant was sharing a sleep surface with an adult or other child.
+In the other three deaths, the child became tangled in or face down into pillows or thick comforters.

-But this isn't the whole picture, in a total of 55 deaths, the infant was sleeping with an adult, a child, or an animal, but not exclusively in an adult bed.
-Six infants were sleeping with someone else on a sofa, three on a chair and one was in their crib with an animal.
+But this isn't the whole picture, because there were a total of 63 deaths where the infant was sleeping with an adult, a child or animal, but not exclusively in an adult bed.
+Five infants were sleeping with someone else on a sofa, two were in their cribs with other infants or children, four were sleeping with others on air mattresses, one was sleeping on the floor with their family and one was on a mattress on the floor.
+Two Additional infants were placed in an object on top of an adult bed: one in a portable bassinet, and one in a bouncy chair which overturned.